Yūrakuchō Line (Tokyo Metro): Future developments

-In 2021, plans were announced to branch the Yurakucho Line at Toyosu Station, traveling north for 5.2 km connecting with on the Tozai Line and Sumiyoshi Station on the Shinjuku Line and Hanzomon Line.
+In 2021, plans were announced to branch the Yūrakuchō Line at Toyosu Station, traveling north for 5.2 km connecting with on the Tozai Line and Sumiyoshi Station on the Shinjuku Line and Hanzōmon Line.
 An additional two stations (Edagawa and Sengoku) would also be added in the Koto Ward serving the Sengoku and Toyo districts.
 Tentative names for the new stations were determined in August 2022.
 The branch line (nicknamed the Toyozumi Line according to official city documents) is intended to aid in redevelopment efforts in Koto Ward.
 As of 28 January 2022 the expected cost of construction is ¥269 billion (2021).
-There are also plans for a spur branching off from the planned Tokyo Rinkai Subway line at Kachidoki to link up to the future Toyozumi Line (Yurakucho Line branch) platforms at Toyosu Station.
+There are also plans for a spur branching off from the planned Tokyo Rinkai Subway line at Kachidoki to link up to the future Toyozumi Line (Yūrakuchō Line branch) platforms at Toyosu Station.
 The branch line is expected to be in service in the mid-2030s.

-On 17 April 2025, Tokyo Metro and Tobu Railway announced plans to introduce through services via the Yurakucho Line branch and Hanzomon Line to Tobu's Skytree, Isesaki, and Nikko lines.
+On 17 April 2025, Tokyo Metro and Tobu Railway announced plans to introduce through services via the Yūrakuchō Line branch and Hanzōmon Line to Tobu's Skytree, Isesaki, and Nikko lines.